 BankruptcyThe page was last modified:

-During the bankruptcy process, the debtor's property is sold and the proceeds are distributed to the creditors in accordance with a certain system, to the extent possible after payment of bankruptcy costs.
+The debtor's property is sold and the proceeds are distributed to the creditors according to procedure and to the extent possible after any bankruptcy costs are paid.

 Responsible: Swedish Agency for Economic and Regional Growth